 Under this scenario, the elucidation of genetic susceptibility, which could explain the etiology of the disease and improve the accuracy of genetic counseling, has become a priority for scientists and clinicians.
 Thanks to the advance of sequencing technologies, new genes have been recently associated with primary predisposition to the development of adenomas by genome/exome sequencing studies in unexplained AP cohorts[13–16].
 In the same way, other genetic alterations not detected by conventional coding germline DNA sequencing screening strategies have also been described in the APC gene, such as mutations in the promoter[17] or introns[18], large inversions[19] or mosaicism phenomes[20].
 In addition, the use of wide gene panels for the genetic diagnosis of AP has incidentally revealed an overlap between different polyposis syndromes[21].
 However, all these studies together are only able to explain the etiology of a very small fraction of AAP cases, and the unexplained cases are still a major group that needs to be clarified.
-Most likely, polygenic inheritance models in which the accumulation of multiple low penetrance alleles[22] and lifestyle risk factors such as smoking, alcohol, body mass index, diet and physical activity[23] play a major role in the unexplained AAP cases.
+Most likely, polygenic inheritance models in which the accumulation of multiple low penetrance alleles[22] and lifestyle risk factors such as smoking, alcohol, body mass index, diet and physical activity[23] play a major role in unexplained AAP cases.

-Despite the low frequency of high predisposition genes in AAP, their knowledge is important for the detection of carriers, allowing the discrimination of high- and normal-risk individuals among family members and leading to accurate and cost-effective monitoring programs.
+Despite the low frequency of high predisposition genes in AAP, their knowledge is important for the detection of carriers, allowing the discrimination of high- and normal-risk individuals among family members, and leading to accurate and cost-effective monitoring programs.

-The aim of this review is to describe the current knowledge of the genetic susceptibility of AAP, with emphasis on genes with primary predisposition to AP that have been described so far, which are either already implemented in clinical practice, in process, or have been just proposed.
+The aim of this review is to describe the current knowledge of the genetic susceptibility of AAP, with emphasis on genes with a primary predisposition to AP that have been described so far, which are either already implemented in clinical practice, in process, or have recently been proposed.

 AP PRIMARY PREDISPOSITION ASSOCIATED GENES

 Until recently, APC and MUTYH were the only known AP syndrome predisposition genes.
-With the advent of next-generation sequencing (NGS) technologies, new AP predisposition genes have emerged, and currently, there are three new validated genes [POLE (MIM#174762), POLD1 (MIM#174761), NTHL1 (MIM#602656)] and two more genes that have been described but not validated [MSH3 (MIM#600887), MLH3 (MIM#604395)].
-The discovery of new AP predisposition genes has allowed for considerable advancement in the biology of AP development and therefore in colorectal carcinogenesis.
+With the advent of next-generation sequencing (NGS) technologies, new AP predisposition genes have emerged.
+There are currently three new validated genes [POLE (MIM#174762), POLD1 (MIM#174761), NTHL1 (MIM#602656)], and two more genes that have been described but not validated [MSH3 (MIM#600887), MLH3 (MIM#604395)].
+The discovery of new AP predisposition genes has allowed for considerable advancement in the biology of AP development and, therefore, in colorectal carcinogenesis.
 However, the newly described genes are still poorly implemented in clinical practice, mainly because of their low frequency and the lack of accurate risk estimations.
 Thus, time is needed to increase the number of described cases that allow better prevalence and risk estimations to be obtained.

 APC

-APC is a tumor suppressor gene closely involved in colorectal carcinogenesis; somatic mutation in APC is the first event in the canonical CRC carcinogenesis model, which is followed by more than 80% of all CRCs[24].
+APC is a tumor suppressor gene closely involved in colorectal carcinogenesis; APC somatic mutations are the first event in the canonical CRC carcinogenesis model, which is followed by more than 80% of all CRCs[24].
 The APC gene encodes a multifunctional protein that is mainly involved in signal transduction, cell adhesion and migration, microtubule assembly and chromosome segregation[25].
-Its tumor suppressing ability relies on its capacity to negatively regulate intracellular beta-catenin levels, the main effector of the Wnt pathway.
-Therefore, inactivation of APC leads to increased beta-catenin levels and overexpression of its different target genes involved in cell proliferation, differentiation, migration and apoptosis[26], which histologically correlates with adenoma formation.
+Its tumor-suppressing ability relies on its capacity to negatively regulate intracellular β-catenin levels, the main effector of the Wnt pathway.
+Therefore, inactivation of APC leads to increased β-catenin levels and overexpression of its different target genes involved in cell proliferation, differentiation, migration and apoptosis[26], which histologically correlates with adenoma formation.